scalalandio/chimney/docs/docs/supported-transformations.md

 ### Controlling automatic `Option` unwrapping

-Automatic unwrapping of `Option`s by `PartialTransformer`s allows for seemless decoding of many PTO types into domain types and provides a nice symmetry with encoding values using `Transformer`s (wrapping values with `Option`).
+Automatic unwrapping of `Option`s by `PartialTransformer`s allows for seamless decoding of many PTO types into domain types and provides a nice symmetry with encoding values using `Transformer`s (wrapping values with `Option`).

-However, sometimes you might prefer to opt out of such benavior.
+However, sometimes you might prefer to opt out of such behavior.
 You can disable it with a flag:

 !!! example